 Knowledgeable representation for texting and distracted driving accidents in Texas

 Safely operating a motor vehicle requires experience, skill, and 100% attention on the road.
 Unfortunately, millions of drivers throughout the United States engage in distracting behaviors—such as texting and driving—while behind the wheel.
 This leads to hundreds of thousands of accidents, injuries, and deaths every year.

 It is clear that Texas has a distracted driving problem.
 The good news is that victims of distracted drivers do have legal recourse when it comes to seeking compensation for their damages.
-If you were injured or if your loved one was killed by a distracted driver, get in touch with our San Antonio distracted driving accident attorneys at the Law Offices of Pat Maloney, P.C. right away.
-With more than 65 years of experience and a proven 99% success record, we are ready to fight tirelessly for the maximum compensation you are owed.
+If you were injured or if your loved one was killed by a distracted driver, get in touch with our San Antonio distracted driving accident attorney at the Law Offices of Pat Maloney right away.
+With 70 years of experience and a proven 99% success record, we are ready to fight tirelessly for the maximum compensation you are owed.

 Like most states, Texas has implemented laws aimed at reducing the number of distracted drivers on the road.

 Below is a brief overview of Texas’s distracted driving laws: